Thanks for Visiting!

 Looking ahead

 In 2021, $32 billion of venture capital streamed into the proptech sector - a 28% increase from 2020.
 The fruits of this investment will be visible in the months and years ahead.
-Reports suggest the geospatial analytics market size will continue to grow by a CAGR of up to 15% over the next three years, reaching over $134 billion by 2028.
+Reports suggest the geospatial data analytics market size will continue to grow by a CAGR of up to 15% over the next three years, reaching over $134 billion by 2028.

 Given the pace of technological innovation together with the magnitude and needs of the physical world market, it seems this is just the beginning for this thriving ecosystem of companies.